gucci-j/negotiation-breakdown-detection/README.md

 Dialogue Act-based Breakdown Detection in Negotiation Dialogues
 ===

 This repository contains the proposed dataset and the negotiation interface used to collect our data.
+It also contains the official implementation.

 ## Dataset